MinecraftschurliMods/Ars-Magica-Legacy/.github/readme_template/api.md

 ## Developing addons

-You can develop addons for this mod using the {% link url:apiLink.url name:"Ars Magica API" text:"Ars Magica API" %}.
+You can develop addons for this mod using the {% link url:apiLink name:"Ars Magica API" text:"Ars Magica API" %}.
 To use the API you need to first add the maven repository to your `build.gradle`:

 ```groovy